allsway/insight-political-donor/README.md

   ...
   }
 ```
-In the data streaming case, we must store data for each CMTE_ID and zip code combination, and must maintain each all transaction amount values in order to calculate the median.
+In the data streaming case, we must store data for each CMTE_ID and zip code combination, and must maintain all transaction amount values in order to calculate the median.

 In order to calculate the median for median_values_by_date.txt, the data must be outputted in sorted order (by both CMTE_ID and transaction date).
 The data must be sorted at least once in order to acheive this result.
 Because of this, I sort the incoming data by CMTE_ID and transaction date  prior to processing the data.
-As the data is in sorted order, and the output file should only have one line per CMTE_ID and transaction date combination, this data is only temporarily stored until the output line is computed for each CMTE_ID/transaction date combination.
-For the sorted data case, I only store the transaction amount values and transaction total  until the next CMTE_ID or transaction date in the file is reached.
-They are stored in a dictionary, and the median values are stored in an array:
+As the data is in sorted order, and the output file should only have one line per CMTE_ID and transaction date combination, this data is only temporarily stored until the output line is computed for each CMTE_ID/transaction date combination (until the next CMTE_ID or transaction date is reached).
+The transaction values are the only thing that need to be stored, and they are stored in an array:

 ```
   median_values = [250, 800, 320, 129, 31, 93, 99]
 ```

-The transaction count are calculated from the resulting array of transaction amounts.
+The transaction count and total are calculated from the resulting array of transaction amounts.